baldurk/renderdoc/docs/how/how_capture_frame.rst

 	The important thing to note about injecting is that RenderDoc can only inject to processes that **have not initialised or used the target API**.
 If this is the case RenderDoc can insert its hooks before any use of the API and work as normal.
 If the API has already been used or initialised the results are undefined and likely RenderDoc will simply not function as it's too late to hook in.

 It is possible to inject to an already running process as long as it hasn't yet initialised a graphics API.
-By selecting the "Inject to Process" entry in the File menu, the capture dialog will modify to list the running processes rather than asking for an executable and command line parameters.
+By selecting :guilabel:`File` → :guilabel:`Inject to Process`, the capture dialog will modify to list the running processes rather than asking for an executable and command line parameters.

 This can be useful if launching your application from a single exe is non-trivial and it's easier to inject into the process after it has been launched.